 - Instead of cake, why not go for a cheese wheel?
 Serve it in the evening as part of or instead of a buffet with crackers and relishes, which can be bought cheaply.

 - If you do decide to make your own wedding cake(s), MSE Debs recommends freezing them ahead of time.

 My mum and I baked and iced 120 cupcakes for my sister's wedding the week before, but didn't have enough freezer space to store them.
-So, we called the local Iceland supermarket who kindly agreed to lend us one of its industrial freezer out back, free of charge.
+So, we called the local Iceland supermarket.
+It kindly agreed to lend us one of its industrial freezers free of charge.